MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/sft/MEF W149 - LSO Allegro, LSO Interlude and LSO Legato Service Function Testing API - Developer Guide.md

 Legato Interface Reference Points (IRPs), for which requirements and use cases are defined in MEF W136.1 [[MEF W136.1](#8-references)].
 The requirements and use cases are the same for all IRPs.
-This standard consists of this document and complementary API definitions for Service Funtion Testing Management and Service Function Testing Notifications.
+This standard consists of this document and complementary API definitions for Service Function Testing Management and Service Function Testing Notifications.

 This standard normatively incorporates the following files by reference as if